Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3240/graphs.md

 ### Tree
 An undirected graph G is a tree when:
  - it is connected
- - and it does not contain a cyc
+ - and it does not contain a cycle
      - given a tree having 𝑛 nodes, how many edges are there?
      - there are 𝑛 − 1 edges